 Hot summer’s day at Combermere Abbey

 In the evening, after their first dance, we went for a walk down to the mere itself for some photos.
 The light was low as the sun was starting to set.
-My favourite photo being of them in the woods with the trees surrounding them and the light coming softly in from behind – you need to scroll down to see it.
+My favourite photograph being of them in the woods with the trees surrounding them and the light coming softly in from behind – you need to scroll down to see it.
 What an incredible day and a huge congratulations to Nicola and Adam again.
-This stunning venue is now in my top 10 venues of all time and I cannot wait to return to be a Combermere Abbey wedding photographer again very soon.
+This stunning venue is now in my top 10 venues of all time and I cannot wait to return as a wedding photographer at Combermere Abbey again very soon.
 Thank you to Herve Gillet for assisting on this as part of my mentoring programme.

 For couples who want a high-standard of photography, and LOVE the idea of NOT posing.